FabioChiodini/ProjectSpawnSwarmtc/README.md

 - Infrastructure Components (Docker Swarm, Receiver and Consul)
 - it then destroys local Docker instances (etcd and eventually Consul if local)

+##Continous Integration Code

+This code is meant to help in testing the elements deployed by the main code and validate that any change to the base code has been successful (still TBI)

+The code tests these components:
+- Data written in etcd
+- Honeypots
+- Receiver Instance

+Still TBI

 # Minimal Launch Instructions

 Following are high level notes on how to get this running quickly: